-Unfortunately vaping isn’t allowed on airplanes as it is prohibited aboard both domestic and international flights by federal law.
+Unfortunately vaping isn’t allowed on planes for both domestic and international flights.
 Initially there was some confusion over whether vaping was permitted in airports and aboard planes themselves, as different airlines and airports had different sets of regulations.
 The rules have changed a lot over the years, not just in regard to vaping but also which devices and e-liquids are allowed on planes.

-The rules on vaping inside airports isn’t covered by federal law in the same way, although most airports now have some form of regulation on e-cigarettes.
-Depending on where you’re departing from, there are some designated areas where you’ll be able to take a quick vape break before flying.
+The rules on vaping inside airports isn’t covered by the law in the same way, although most airports now have some form of regulation on e-cigarettes.
+Depending on where you’re flying from, there are some designated areas where you’ll be able to take a quick vape break before flying.
 The best advice is to check out the airport’s rules before packing your bags.

 It’s important to understand the regulations around e-cigarettes as well as why they’re in place.
-E-cigarettes are not permitted in checked baggage and must be taken in carry-on bags through security.
-This means that any e-liquids will need to be placed in a clear plastic bag as is the case with all other liquids taken through security, and this also means that you cannot take any container with more than the limit of 3.4 ounces of liquid inside.
-Fortunately, all blu® Liquids come in bottles of around 0.35 ounces, so there’s no need to start transferring your e-liquid into smaller containers.
-Clearomizers can also leak during the flight, so it’s a good idea to empty yours before take-off.
+E-cigarettes are not permitted in checked bags and must be taken in carry-on bags through security.
+This means that any e-liquids will need to be placed in a clear plastic bag as is the case with all other liquids taken through security, and this also means that you cannot take any container with more than the limit of 100ml of liquid inside.
+Fortunately, all blu® Liquids come in bottles of 10ml capacity so there’s no need to start transferring your e-liquid into smaller containers.
+Clearomisers can also leak during the flight, so it’s a good idea to empty yours before take-off.